![]() |

 ) |

-Look up a node in the tree indexed by a multi-part tree value.
-The function will return the node that has the largest key that is equal to or smaller than the search key, or NULL if no such key was found.
+The function returns the node that has the largest key that is equal to or smaller than the search key, or NULL if no such key was found.

 NOTE: The key returned will be "less" in key order.
 The usefulness of the returned node must be verified prior to use.